simp/pupmod-simp-simp_options/REFERENCE.md

 ``FIPS`` mode disables the use of ``MD5`` and may require weaker ciphers or key lengths than your security policies allow.

+@see http://simp.readthedocs.io/en/stable/security_mapping/components/simp/cryptographic_protection/control.html SIMP - Security Control Mapping Cryptographic Protection

 Default value: `false`

 ##### `firewall`

-Data type: `Boolean`
+Data type: `Variant[Boolean,Enum['firewalld']]`

-Whether to include SIMP's firewall class ``::iptables`` and add rules pertinent to each application.
+Include SIMP's firewall class ``iptables`` and add rules pertinent to each application

+* Set to ``firewalld`` if you want to automatically pass through to the SIMP configuraton of ``firewalld``.

 Default value: `false`